This issue at a glance:

 ISBN: 978-988-74818-3-6

-The first bus company in Hong Kong was established in the 1920s, and introduced the first double-decker bus as early as 1949.
-Since then, it has not only become one of the cities with the largest number of double-decker buses in the world, but KMB and the former CMB have also introduced services to the British Customize different bus styles.
-A set of six double-decker bus stickers from the post-war 1950s to the 1980s, allowing people to relive the days when red and blue buses plied the Hong Kong and Kowloon roads.
-(Limited quantity, while supplies last)
+Hong Kong's first bus company was established in the 1920s, and the first double-decker bus was introduced in 1949.
+Since then, Hong Kong has become one of the cities with the largest number of double-decker buses globally.
+KMB and the former China Motor Bus Company even custom-ordered various bus models from the UK.
+This set of six stickers features double-decker buses from the post-war 1950s to the 1980s, allowing us to reminisce about the days when red and blue buses traversed the streets of Hong Kong and Kowloon.
+(Limited quantity, available while stocks last.)

 Product Description